denoland/docs/runtime/manual/advanced/deploying_deno/kinsta.md

+---
-# How to Deploy Deno on Kinsta
+title: "How to Deploy Deno on Kinsta"
+---

 [Kinsta Application Hosting](https://kinsta.com/application-hosting) is a service that lets you build and deploy your web apps directly from your Git